AdaCore/why3/doc/manpages.rst

 is reduced using the Why3 transformation ``compute_in_goal``.
 The annotation is valid when the result of the reduction is `true` and invalid when the result is `false`.
-When the transformation cannot reduce the term to a trivial term, and when a RAC prover is given using option :option:`--rac-prover`, prover `p` is used to verify the term.
+When the transformation cannot reduce the term to a trivial term, and when a RAC prover is given using option :option:`--rac-prover`, the prover is used to verify the term.

 When a program annotation is found to be wrong during the execution, the execution stops and reports the contradiction.
 Normally, the execution continues